sabali33/nevamiss-auto-share/readme.txt

 - We intend to integrate AI to suggest captions for posts.
 - Create a UI interface where site managers can post custom content based on a category of posts.

-== Third Party Services ==
+== External services ==

+This plugin connects to APIs of third parties to provide the list of its features.
+In all cases it does so when the site administrator authorizes it.
+When it's authorized it saves the basic user data required to identify the account in the dashboard area.
+The basic information include the username or for full name, the remote account ID, an access token, and its expiry date.
+This information is used to identify the account in the dashboard area and used to post the site content to those accounts when the user decides to share posts, and also when a schedule is created to do so.
-This plugin depends on APIs of third parties and for this reason we seek to make it clear which services and provide links to where their terms of usage can be found.
+For this reason we seek to make it clear which services and provide links to where their policies or terms of usage can be found.

 They include:

 = Rebrandly =
 API link: